New announcement. Learn more

 Leasing thoroughbred bloodstock has grown in popularity in recent years and is particularly common with fillies and mares.

-Most leases involving racing stock will stipulate that the lessee, ie the racehorse 'owner', will be responsible for all training and racing costs associated with the horse for a set period, typically a horse's two-year-old and three-year-old racing career.
-In return, the lessee is usually entitled to any prizemoney won by the horse and all the other privileges and benefits associated with racehorse ownership.
+Lease agreements usually stipulate that the lessee will be responsible for all training and racing costs associated with the horse for a set period.
+In return, the lessee is entitled to any prize money won and other privileges associated with owning a racehorse.

 This product has been added to your cart